Frequently Asked Questions

 Do I have to complete a case study?

 Yes.
 All BRISK2 applicants are required to submit a case study for inclusion in the BRISK2 newsletter and website, including a description of your experience of TA and how this helped you and your research develop.
 Case study forms will be provided by KTH in the event of a successful application, and once completed should be submitted to email@example.com.
 You are not required to publicly share your results, however under Horizon 2020’s open access policy, applicants are encouraged to use the dissemination opportunities available with BRISK2.
+Visit the case studies page for more information.

 Does BRISK2 take any ownership of my results and research?